Updated on Jan 10th 2020: This has evolved and refined over years. Broadly, the thought and on-hands nature stays the same

 Preparation for the Workshop

 As preparation, I printout some canvases.
-Here is the list and size of paper on which they are printed.
+Here are the list and size of the paper on which they are printed.

 |Product In A Box||A4|